uzishah/VendorHive-2/MIGRATION_GUIDE.md

 - Created `models/index.ts` to export all models for easier importing
 - Separated database configuration into `config/database.ts`
 - Restructured the main application entry point into `app.ts` and `index.ts`
+- Added CORS support for running backend separately from frontend
+- Updated backend to run on port 4000 when in separate mode

 ### Code Organization
 - Each model now contains: